sillyhatday/GAMEBOY-MBC5-2MB/README.md

 This is a working Gameboy flash cartridge.
 I've made a few different types of cartridges, but thought this would be the most popular due to being compatible with the InsideGadgets GBxCart RW.
 I occasionally sell small batches of these once I've got enough together.

 The difficulty of making such a device these days is, when the Gameboy was released, the 8-bit era was already on the way out.
-So 33 years later parts are not readily available.
+So 33 years later, parts are not readily available.
 I'm not sure how other people manage to aquire a consistant supply of components.

 **EEPROM AM29F016B**